Codesee-io/docs-maps/docs/prs.md

 # Pull Request Maps

-Once [a map is installed on a repository](./installation.md), pull request maps will be automatically generated for them.
+Once [a map is installed on a repository](./installation.md), Pull Request Maps will be automatically generated for every pull request made to the repository.

 ## Generating A Pull Request Map